larean/obsinfo/information_files.rst

 - Files are in JSON or YAML format

+- The files describe a hierearchy of objects, from Network to Filter, allows the user to fully specify seismological network stations.

+- Most of the objects correspond to StationXML elements, but there are also fields that specify processing steps and allow configuration of the instrumentation.

 - Filenames are {specific element}.{type}.{yaml,json}, where {type} is one of the levels described below.